 - Real estate agent:

 - A real estate agent is a professional who is licensed to assist people in buying, selling, or renting properties in their particular state.
-The requirements for becoming a real estate agent vary by state but typically include completing a certain number of hours of real estate coursework, submitting to a background check, and passing an exam.
+The requirements for becoming a real estate agent vary by state but typically include completing a certain number of hours of real estate coursework, passing a background check, and passing an exam.

 - Real estate agents can represent buyers, sellers, or both and may work in various capacities, including residential, commercial, rental, or industrial real estate.